FaisalHammad1999/futureproofwiki/Intro-to-React-Hooks.md

 #### useEffect
 Functional components do not have access to class Component lifecycle methods.
 We can, however, achieve some similar behaviour with [`useEffect`](https://reactjs.org/docs/hooks-effect.html) which allows us to handle side effects.

 `useEffect` hooks take two arguments - a function (the 'effect') and an optional dependency array.
 It is important to consider what you need (if anything) in your dependency array.
-By default, your effect will run everytime a render or re-render is triggered but usually we will only want it to run if something changes.
+By default, your effect will run every time a render or re-render is triggered but usually we will only want it to run if something changes.
 By passing an empty dependency array, the effect will run once only and never again as it has no dependencies.
 By passing a populated array, the effect will run only if that attribute has changed since the last render.

 This runs only once thanks to the empty dependencies array - it is not listening for any changes:
 ```js